sbragagnolo/bc-tutorial-2018/beginners1.md

 # Hands-on: Beginners to Solidity

-In this section, I will present some hands-on coding exercises for coding smart contracts in Solidity.
-I will also explain some of the basic concepts of the Solidity language before each exercise.
+In this material, I present some hands-on coding for coding smart contracts in Solidity.
+I will also explain some of the basic concepts of the Solidity language before coding.

 ## 1. Starting out